 The simple days of creating a beautiful website and a kick-ass mission statement are long behind us.

-People now want to know the person behind the brand and above all they want to know WHY you’re doing it..
+Today, people want to know the person behind the brand and most importantly WHY you’re doing it.

 Quickly ask yourself,

 Why am I selling eyelashes or garlic graters?

 What value am I adding to my consumer’s life with my product?